History of Georgia (country): Mongol invasion and decline of the Georgian Kingdom

 A medieval illustration of the Georgian king George IV Lasha waging war against the Mongols in 1220.
 King George is shown in blue garment on a white horse holding a whip.
 A depiction from La Flor des estoires de la terre d'Orient by Hayton of Corycus.

 In 1225 Jalal al-Din Mangburni, the ruler of Khwarazmian Empire, attacked Georgia, defeating its forces in the Battle of Garni, and conquered Tbilisi., after which allegedly a hundred thousand citizens were put to death for not renouncing Christianity.

 In the 1220s, the South Caucasus and Asia Minor faced the invasion of the Mongols.
 In spite of fierce resistance by Georgian-Armenian forces and their allies, the whole area including most of Georgia, all Armenian lands and Central Anatolia eventually fell to the Mongols in 1236.

 In 1243, Queen Rusudan of Georgia signed a peace treaty with the Mongols in accordance with which Georgia lost her client-states, ceded western Shirvan, Nakhichevan and some other territories and agreed to pay tribute to the Mongols as well as to let them occupy and de facto rule more than half of the remaining territory.
 Although Mongol-occupied Tbilisi remained the official capital of the kingdom, the Queen refused to return there and stayed in Kutaisi until her death in 1245.
 In addition to all the above hardships, even the Kingdom of Western Georgia, the part of the kingdom that remained free of the Mongols, started disintegrating: the Crown started losing control over the warlords of Samtskhe (southern provinces of Georgia) who established their own relations with the Mongols and by the year 1266 practically seceded from Georgia.

+Correspondence between George V and Philip VI of France reveal Georgia's disappointment with lack of firm Western commitment and an offer to again participate in the Crusades.

 The period between 1259 and 1330 was marked by the struggle of the Georgians against the Mongol Ilkhanate for full independence.
 The first anti-Mongol uprising started in 1259 under the leadership of King David Narin who in fact waged his war for almost thirty years.
 The Anti-Mongol strife went on under the Kings Demeter II (1270–1289) and David VIII (1293–1311).

-Finally, it was King George the Brilliant (1314–1346) who managed to play on the decline of the Ilkhanate, stopped paying tribute to the Mongols, restored the pre-1220 state borders of Georgia, and returned the Empire of Trebizond into Georgia's sphere of influence.
+Ultimately, it was King George the Brilliant (1314–1346) who took advantage of the declining Ilkhanate, stopped paying tribute to the Mongols, restored the pre-1220 state borders of Georgia, and returned the Empire of Trebizond into Georgia's sphere of influence.
+During this period of renewed strength, George V exchanged letters with Philip VI of France in which he regretted lack of Western resolve in fighting against the Muslims and promised to join the French in the Crusades should there be need:

-In 1386–1403, the Kingdom of Georgia faced eight Turco-Mongolic invasions under the leadership of Tamerlane.
-Except in Abkhazia and Svaneti, the invasions devastated Georgia's economy, population, and urban centers.